Back to Blog

 5. Right to Data Portability

-When consumers request a copy of their data, many states require you to provide it in a portable, readily usable format.
+When consumers request a copy of their data, many states require you to provide it in a portable, readily usable format — a right commonly referred to as data portability.
 Typically this means a structured, machine-readable format like CSV or JSON.

 Response Timelines: State-by-State Comparison